Top Way to Password Protect PDF on Mac

 Step 3.
 Protect PDF from Editing on Mac

 You can also enter permission password that restricts one from printing, editing and altering your PDF.
-To do so, click on "Protection".
+To do so, click on "File".
 Next, click on the "Encrypt with Password" option.
 On the security setting window that appears go to "Permissions".
-Mark on "Restrict editing and printing of the document... in order to change these permission settings" The fields will now be editable.
+Mark on "Permission Password".
 Enter permission password and then confirm by re-entering it.
 Under changes allowed, mark on the preferred changes that can be allowed.

 Also ensure you uncheck the "Enable copying of texts, images and other content".
 From there you can now protect the file by clicking on "OK" button.
 Remember to provide a password that you can easily remember since you will be required to enter it when you want to edit, copy or modify your PDF.